sachinites/pub-sub/README.md

 Functionalities :
 ====================
-Coordinator can accept msgs from Subs via multiple IPCs : msgQ, Net Sockets ( UDP / TCP ).
-Y Subscribers which are in same Virtual Address Space ( Diifferent threads of same process ) must be able to commuincate via Callbacks.
+Coordinator can send msgs to Subs via multiple IPCs : msgQ, Net Sockets ( UDP ), callbacks.
+Y Subscribers which are in same Virtual Address Space ( Different threads of same process ) must be able to commuincate via Callbacks.
 Y
 Subscribers which are on same machine must be able to communicate via shared memory Or Unix-Sockts Or msgQs Y Publishers and Subscribers can Dynamically join and leave Y Coordinator must be able recover from process restarts Y